cross-fox-2017/grid-frameworks/grid-framework.md

 # Grid Systems
 ## Jeet

 Jeet grid system is dynamic.
-We can set it to be a 12 column grid or 24 column grid even 5! ```column(1/12), column(1/24), column(1/5)```To make a responsive web design with jeed is easy.
+We can set it to be a 12 column grid or 24 column grid even 5! ```column(1/12), column(1/24), column(1/5)```To make a responsive web design & semantic HTML5 markup with jeed is easy and clean.
 Example code is provided below.

 Bootstrap
 ```